twalker7/04-QuizTime/README.md

 https://twalker7.github.io/04-QuizTime/

 ## Contribution
 I built all aspects of this application from scratch, initial using online tutorials to give me ideas, but realizing that I could create a simpler application on my own when it came down to specific implementations.
 My biggest divergence from conventional approaches is in how I chose to validate correct answers.
-I allowed each button to contain its own knowledge of when it was a valid selection --based on the current index of thequiz question array
+I allowed each button to contain its own knowledge of when it was a valid selection --based on the current index of the quiz question array.